CyprienGille/Sparse-Convolutional-AutoEncoder/README.md

 ## Dataset

-The dataset used to train this network is not provided in this repository, but is [available freely on github](https://github.com/CyprienGille/flickr-compression-dataset).
+The dataset used to train this network is not provided in this repository, but is [freely available on github](https://github.com/CyprienGille/flickr-compression-dataset).